 In 2015, Line became certified as a Community and Workplace Traumatologist and has trained over 450 professionals in Trauma Informed Care.
 She is currently contributing her passion and energy to the Community Mental Health Action Plan.
 Line also sits on the Board for Change for Children and on the Early Learning and Care Task Force for Public Interest Alberta.
 Her favorite roles are being a mother to three grown children and the proud grandmother to a beautiful grandson.
 Line lives in Edmonton with her husband Salvi and their two cocker spaniels.

 Angela is our Early Childhood Facilitator and has been with ECDSS since 2012.
 She is passionate about learning how our early experiences impact our lives and how we can create communities that support healthy children and families.
 Angela has worked throughout the field of early childhood including the areas of childcare, early education research, and classroom teaching from preschool through second grade.
 She has an undergraduate degree in elementary education with a focus in early childhood from the University of Alberta.
-In her spare time Angela enjoys the quieter things in life – knitting, reading, adventuring, and spending time with her loved ones, including her Moto Guzzi.
+In her spare time Angela enjoys the quieter things in life – yoga, knitting, reading, and spending time with her loved ones, including her Moto Guzzi.

 While it’s no surprise that, with an undergraduate degree in Human Services (Major in Child and Youth Care; Minor in Psychology) and over 17 years of experience in office management, Kim has found a cozy home at ECDSS.
 After several years designing and teaching curricula for children and youth programming while providing administrative support for several non-profit organizations in the Calgary region, Kim moved to Edmonton with her husband for his post-secondary pursuits while she continued to search for her ‘Northern Niche’.
 None too soon, her path intersected with Line Perron and the ECDSS team and the rest, they say, is history.